 The couple got married on December 21, 2002, and share two children, Cassidy and Carter.

-Friends and family lovingly call him “Cookie,” and some of his favorite quotes are “All men die, only few men really live” and “Ships are safe in harbors.
-But that’s not what ships are built for.”
+Friends and family lovingly call him “Cookie,” and, per his Facebook page, some of his favorite quotes are: “All men die, only few men really live” and “Ships are safe in harbors, but that’s not what ships are built for.”

 Tracy McCool’s Emotional Message on Social Media